Open Bible Data Home About News OET Key

 Structure and Formatting

 Some translations prefer to set apart extended quotations, prayers and songs.
-The ULT and many other English translations set the lines of the entire book (except for verse 1 of this chapter) farther to the right on the page than regular text because they are poetic prophecy.
+The ULT and many other English translations set the lines of the entire book (except for verse 1 of this chapter) farther to the right on the page than regular text to show that they are poetic prophecy.
 (See: prophet)Despite being divided into three chapters, this book consists of one long prophecy.

 Religious and Cultural Concepts in This Chapter